 We were Ireland’s first private and totally EV dedicated Charging Company.
 Our ever expanding network of EasyGo Chargers is helping Ireland transition from Internal Combustion Engine (ICE) Vehicles to Electric Vehicles (EV).

 EasyGo: 1050+ | ESB: 1350+ | Circle K: 20+

 EasyGo is Ireland’s largest eMSP network (eMobility Services Provider).
-We have more than 15,000 Irish EV drivers that are subscribers and can access all of these chargers.
+We have over 20,000 Irish EV drivers that are subscribers and can access all of these chargers.